 Like a few years ago, when my friend Tone said I should create slideshows and record videos and webinars and stuff.

 “But I don’t know design!
 I can’t be on camera!
 Learning how to make slides makes me anxious just thinking about it!”

 And so for years, I didn’t.

-Nowadays though, I create slides on the fly, and in fact it’s one of my most fun activities.
+Nowadays though, I create slides on the fly, and deliver trainings left and right, and in fact it’s one of my most fun activities.

 But I argued for my limitations, won the argument (of course) and spent years not doing something that’s super fun and super useful for business.

 Whenever you’re looking for reasons why you can’t, or shouldn’t, you’re arguing for your own limitations, and when you win, those (usually imaginary) limitations become a fixture.

 But what if you leave them, and argue for potential and possibility instead?

 Because for every limitation you may have, you also have an opportunity, or a potential, that you can argue for.
 Gets you a lot further.